Last Updated on March 16, 2025

 Asymptomatic hyperuricemia should not be treated, but patients with levels higher than 11 mg/dL are at risk for renal stones and renal impairment and need monitoring of renal functions.

-Tophi with unrelenting pain or those which drain chronically could also be removed.
+Tophi with unrelenting pain or those that drain chronically could also be removed.

 - Bring and keep serum uric acid levels below 6 mg/dL